2023 Reading List

 by Andrea Levy

 My thoughts: What a poignant and raw, yet humorous and fascinating, book.
-Written as a rare and refreshingly non-white narrative, The Long Song is about the end of slavery in Jamaica and the early years of freedom that followed.
+Written as a rare and refreshingly non-white narrative, this book is about the end of slavery in Jamaica and the early years of freedom that followed.
 This was an eye-opening read and I feel privileged to have been educated on this topic by such a delightful and talented author.

 Location: Jamaica